 'I have designed our wall displays to be interactive and appropriate for the first day.
-For example, this year I have made 3D hot air balloons, each one representing a different month and these will show when each child's birthday is.
+For example, previously I have made 3D hot air balloons, each one representing a different month and these will show when each child's birthday is.

 Feeling comfortable and as though they belong is very important, and Jessica takes this really seriously as a teacher.
 She wants the children to feel like this is their classroom, so she also asks each of them to make a fun self-portrait with paper and pens.
 These will be made into a wall display and stuck up to show all of the children that belong to this class.